9 Regional Pizza Toppings Worth a Try

 While other area pie shops toss crab on their menu, no less an authority than Zagat declared Matthew's Pizza's crab deep dish pie to be well worth a road trip.
 It’s pizza so good that it helped fuel writer David Simon through a stint producing HBO’s The Wire.
 Simon once said "it’s unlike anything that calls itself pizza anywhere in the world."

 It seems like a cliché: of course image-obsessed L.A. would spare calories by dousing their pizzas with lettuce.
 But looks can be deceiving.
-Grey Block Pizza uses bagel dough as a crust for their trademark salad pizza, topping it with a heaping layer of romaine, chopped vegetables, and lemon-infused feta.
+Grey Block Pizza in Santa Monica uses covers its dough with cheese, onion, and sour cream, which is then topped with a chopped salad, lemon-olive oil dressing, and a layer of fresh avocados.
 It’s thick, crunchy, and has no ability to spare your waistline.

 Barbeque chicken pizza is everywhere, but if you want it done right, head to Memphis and opt for the pork.
-Coletta’s takes a standard crust and drowns it in pulled pork and their signature barbeque sauce.
+Coletta’s—the city's oldest restaurant—takes a standard crust and drowns it in pulled pork and their signature barbeque sauce.
 The pies are so good that Elvis Presley kept a running tab he’d have Colonel Parker (his manager) pay off monthly.
-If you’re not local, they’ll be happy to ship it to you.
+If you’re not local, they’ll be happy to ship one to you.

 While some bloggers have compared this practice to topping pizza with a Lunchables box, there’s no denying it’s an intriguing take on preparing a pie.
 Pizzerias in Steubenville are fond of cooking the dough and then adding uncooked cheese and toppings post-mortem, allowing the heat from the crust to slowly melt the cheese or using a takeout box to effectively steam-cook the top.

-The adventurous meat lover may want to venture to Sydney, where local establishments like the Heritage Hotel offer pies topped with rich kangaroo meat.
+The adventurous meat lover may want to venture to Sydney, where local establishments like The Australian Hotel offer pies topped with rich kangaroo meat.
 Slices of 'roo tenders are marinated in a pepper and onion olive sauce.
 If that's too tame for you, the Hotel can also serve up a Salt Water Crocodile slice.